Intro and Buying Guide

 This stuff, Tabac, actually comes from Germany, like the Merkur razor itself.
 This hard shaving soap works great, and is held in high regard in the wet shaving community.

 There are so many different shaving brushes out there that it would blow your mind.
 And get this- the bristles on shaving brushes are classified, the same way that diamonds are classified according to the 4 C’s.
 The lowest priced, low end shaving brushes have synthetic bristles- the bristles are plastic.
 One step above that is the boar’s hair shaving brushes.
 Then comes badger’s hair, the best category.
 However- the badger hair brushes are themselves categorized.
 They start with “pure badger’s hair,” then “best badger’s hair,” and then, finally, at the top of the shaving brush hierarchy, the “silver tip/super badger’s hair”, the highest quality of badger’s hair.
 It’s like mink.
-This super badger’s hair brush costs over 300 dollars.
+This super badger’s hair brush costs almost 300 dollars.
 Don’t buy this brush unless you belong to the 1%.

 After a great deal of research, I decided to choose this brush below, which is considered to be a very good balance of price and quality.
 I’ve been using it for years now and it’s a great brush.
 It comes with its own stand, which allows it to dry when you’re done with your shave.